pachyderm/pachyderm/console/README.md

 1. Community Edition.
 1. Enterprise Edition.
-1. The mock backend.

 Before running one of the above sets of tests you must configure your local pachyderm and console setup to match what the test is expecting to test against.

 **Otherwise, to run either of the authenticated (Enterprise)or unauthenticated (Community Edition) test suites:**

-1. [Run and port-forward a local Pachyderm cluster](./README_Pachyderm.md) in either Enterprise or Community Edition.
+1. [Run a local Pachyderm cluster](./README_Pachyderm.md) in either Enterprise or Community Edition.
 1. Run Console locally with `make launch-dev`.
 1. Use one of the following commands to start Cypress: